corinnetaylor/Project-Studio-1.2-HW/readme.txt

-Press the spacebar to swap views between the chair and the terrain.
+In the webplayer, press the spacebar to swap views between the chair and the terrain.